ani-sh2301/telco_churn/README.md

 ## Data Preprocessiong
 <ul>
-<li>Converted Data Types: The TotalCharges column, initially of type object, was converted to float.</li>
+<li>Converted Data Types: The TotalCharges column was initially of type object.
+I converted it to float type.</li>
-<li>Handled Empty Strings: During conversion, empty strings were found in the TotalCharges column.
-These rows had a tenure of 0, making TotalCharges equal to 0.
-These empty spaces were filled with 0.</li>
+<li>Handled Empty Strings: During the conversion, I found empty strings in the TotalCharges column.
+These were rows where tenure was 0, making TotalCharges equal to 0.
+I filled these empty spaces with 0.</li>
-<li>Checked for Null Values: No null values were present in the dataset.</li>
+<li>Checked for Null Values: There were no null values in the dataset.</li>
 <li>Removed Duplicates: No duplicate records were found.</li>
 <li>Dropped Irrelevant Columns: The CustomerID column was dropped as it was not relevant to predicting churn.</li>
-<li>Checked for Outliers: Outliers were checked using box plot in the numerical columns tenure, MonthlyCharges, and TotalCharges, and none were found.</li>
+<li>Checked for Outliers: I checked for outliers in the numerical columns tenure, MonthlyCharges, and TotalCharges and found none.</li>
 </ul>

 ## Exploratory Data Analysis